jack828/jackburgess.dev/_blogs/babel-no-more.md

 ## Preamble

 This post isn’t telling you to run into your boss’s office and demand the team drop what they’re doing and move to esbuild - I’m only sharing some thoughts and experiences.
 Ultimately, it’s down to the team as a whole to evaluate if it is worth the risks and time.
-Personally, if it fits the bill, it’s going to be worth it - even only for the speed!
+Personally, if it fits the bill, it’s going to be worth it - even only for the performance and speed gains!

 ## Babel